quinnandrews/expense-tracker-ui/README.md

 2. The React Documentation recommends not using inheritance without providing a sufficient explanation.
 I wanted to experiment, see what works, what doesn't, what's good about it, what's not so good about it, etc.
-3. I also wanted to explore ES6 and get to know it better.
+3. I also wanted to explore working with classes in javascript.

 This app also plays around with doing something else that may not be considered good practice.
 In some Component Classes I pass the instance to Children via props, which